-As you can see, Walmart had the most lowest prices and (shockingly) Meijer had the least.
+As you can see, Aldi had the most lowest prices and Kroger had the least.

 Meijer used to be my go-to store to stock up at everything at a low price – but not anymore!
 I was truly surprised by how few of the lowest prices Meijer had.
 Meijer really does not have the best deals on very many things at all.

 Aldi was the cheapest in almost a third of the categories.
-What I found interesting was that they had the lowest prices on 56 items but the second lowest on only 3.
+What I found interesting was that they had the lowest prices on over 100 items but the second lowest on only 4.
 If Aldi is not the lowest price, they really aren’t in the running at all for being the cheapest.
 Also, since Aldi does not carry everything, there were several items on the list that could not be compared at Aldi.

-Kroger, for what is generally assumed to be an expensive store, had a fair number of low prices that beat even Walmart!
-Kroger also has many amazing sales which beat Walmart’s every day low prices.
+Kroger is definitely the most expensive if you shop without sales!
+Kroger also has many amazing sales which beat Aldi’s every day low prices.
 This chart does not take sales into account so it is difficult to see that represented.
-Kroger also has gas rewards and more digital coupons, both of which Walmart does not.
+Kroger also has gas rewards and more digital coupons, both of which Aldi and Walmart do not.
 That definitely is worth considering.